 2. Taste Cherry Wines At Lautenbach’s Orchard Country Winery

-3. Grab Lunch At Door County Creamery
+3. Get Lunch And Gelato At Door County Creamery

 Located in Sister Bay, Door County Creamery is the perfect locale to dine outside and watch the passersby.
 Be sure to pop around the side of the building to where goats play in their little pen!
 So stinkin’ cute.